Lansoprazole

 Lansoprazole is a proton pump inhibitor (PPI), which means it reduces the amount of acid that you create in your stomach.
 This can treat and relieve symptoms of acid reflux.
 It’s a highly effective medication that you should feel the effects of within 2-3 days of treatment.

-Superdrug Online Doctor can provide Lansoprazole quickly and easily if it’s suitable for you.
+Superdrug Online Doctor can provide lansoprazole quickly and easily if it’s suitable for you.

 Dr Babak Ashrafi Clinical Lead for Service Development